i-ganza007/agricultural_predictions-/README.md

     A FastAPI interface with CRUD endpoints to interact with the databases and invoke the prediction model.

-## 💡 Idea / Solution <a name = "idea"></a>

-This section is used to describe potential solutions.

-Once the ideal, reality, and consequences sections have been completed, and understood, it becomes easier to provide a solution for solving the problem.

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>